Saseekazmi/blog/cl4cguqcr050pjpnvds18awju.md

 **Notes**

-- Containers go to sleep if there is no running process in images.
+- Containers will go to sleep if there is no running process in images.
 For Example, Ubuntu is a container for other images to execute.
 It will not have any running process in it.
 So it will go to sleep as soon as it is started.
 To avoid that you can pass sleep <sec> argument.
 ```
 docker run ubuntu sleep 10
 ```